Acting for the stage…

-Majoring in theatre at the University of Notre Dame, Pamela played many major roles including Winnie in Beckett’s HAPPY DAYS, and Mae in CAT ON A HOT TIN ROOF.
+Majoring in theatre at the University of Notre Dame, Pamela played many major roles including Beckett’s HAPPY DAYS, and CAT ON A HOT TIN ROOF.
 She also performed in classic works by Shakespeare, Ibsen, Shaw, Brecht, and Williams.
 After graduation, Pamela left for New York to study at Broadway’s Circle in the Square Professional Theatre School.

-During her early professional years she worked steadily, including 25 shows at The Peninsula Players, co-starring with her future husband John Walker.
+During her early professional years she worked steadily, including 25 shows at The Peninsula Players.
 There, she starred as Audrey in LITTLE SHOP OF HORRORS.
 She co-produced their first fall seasons, as well.

 She was cast in ALFRED STEIGLITZ LOVES O’KEEFFE, a two-person play about painter Georgia O’Keeffe.
-The play subsequently became a signature piece for Pamela, as she was invited to produce and act as O’Keeffe in beautiful venues large and small.
+The play subsequently became a signature piece for Pamela, as she was invited to produce and act as O’Keeffe in venues large and small.
 Inspired by O’Keeffe and Stieglitz’s life story, Pamela wrote a biopic, which was in development at Miramax.

 After Pam acquired an agent the Walker’s relocated to Los Angeles where Pamela added many film and television roles to her credits – playing opposite Peter Fonda, Embeth Davidtz, Randy Quaid, and Rita Moreno.
 She also began directing and continued acting on stage.

 Since moving to the San Francisco Bay area she’s been in shows at the Aurora Theatre Company, Magic Theatre, TheatreWorks, and with Playground.
 She and John recently starred together in the world premiere, two-person play, EMPTY NESTERS, after a 20 year hiatus.
 The play concerns a couple who drop their youngest child at college, and wonder “Who are they now?”

 Pam produced Award-winning shows throughout her career – including the Off-Broadway production of John Logan’s HAUPTMANN, starring Denis O’Hare, with the original Chicago cast.
 She taught acting at Victory Gardens Theatre and at Pixar Animation Studios, where she supplied various voices for the film THE INCREDIBLES.